Historical trombones

 Uhlmann trombone

-An identical instrument by Leopold Uhlmann, but without a neusilver set, is in the Kunsthistorisches Museum in Vienna.
-This instrument is a complete slide trombone that was formerly in the collection of the Gesellschaft der Musikfreunde Vienna.
-Leopold Uhlmann thus built a particularly beautiful and high quality instrument for the Imperial and Royal Court Chapel shortly after his privileging.(Thanks to Benhard Meinl for the information)
+An identical instrument by Leopold Uhlmann, but without nickel silver fittings, is located in the Kunsthistorisches Museum in Vienna.
+This instrument is a complete slide trombone that was formerly part of the collection of the Gesellschaft der Musikfreunde Wien (Vienna Society of Music Lovers).
+Leopold Uhlmann thus built a particularly beautiful and high-quality instrument for the Imperial and Royal Court Orchestra shortly after receiving his privilege.
+(Thanks to Benhard Meinl for the information)

 Kuhn trombone